It's time to land all the gigs. Here's a few professional freelancing tips for Motion Design.

 If you want to be always booked as a freelancer, you need to get comfortable with selling yourself.
 Even if you get a referral, you still need to do a little selling.

 Selling can be as simple as sending an email to video production houses letting people know that you are a Motion Designer in the area.
 Just get your name out there!
 Buying a producer some coffee goes a long way.

 If you’re not sure where to start with selling yourself as a Motion Designer, check out The Freelance Manifesto: A Field Guide for the Modern Motion Designer by our very own Joey Korenman.

 The Freelance Manifesto distills years of experience into an easy to read, easy to implement system for finding clients, making money, and achieving your freelance dreams.

-People spend more time on Social Media than actually talking to others, so if you want to reach more people get on at least one social channel.
+People spend more time on Social Media than actually talking to others.
+If you want to reach more people, get on at least one social channel.
 In the social media world, keep it professional.
-Start an account that is solely for your work.
-Post great work as often as you make it.
-People will see it and who knows, maybe even hire you to make more of it.
+Start an account that is solely for your professional side.
+Post work as often as you make it.
+People will see it and, who knows, maybe even hire you to make more of it.

 What?
 Job boards for motion designers?
 Is there such a thing?
 Yes!
 In fact, we have our very own School of Motion Job Board.
 Yes, you heard that right.
 Your very own trusted source for mograph education, news, and tips is now a source for work too.
 Neat!

 Also, if all else fails you can Google Motion Design Jobs and get a healthy amount of MoGraph gigs.
 Most of them will be full-time, but there are freelance opportunities out there as well.